 These behaviors often involve force, intimidation, or threats to coerce a minor’s participation.
 Other forms of adolescent sexual abuse include child pornography and grooming behavior in which someone builds an emotional connection with a child to manipulate them into sexual exploitation.

 In Colorado, it is illegal for an adult to engage in any sexual activity with a person under the age of 17.
 The penalties for such offenses are severe and may involve jail time or prison sentences for perpetrators.
-Even if the perpetrator does not physically touch the child——they can still be found guilty of child sexual abuse if they engage in acts like exposing themselves to the child or showing pornographic material to the child.
+Even if the perpetrator does not physically touch the child—such as engaging in verbal conversations about sex—they can still be found guilty of child sexual abuse.

 Child Sexual Abuse Can Happen Anywhere